cesquivias/cesquivias.github.io/_src/posts/2014-10-09-writing-a-language-in-truffle-part-1.md

 REPL
 ----

-We can add a small addition at basically no cost.
-We can take the basic flow described above and wrap it in a `while` loop and create a REPL.
+We can make a small addition at essentially no cost.
+We can take the basic flow described above and wrap it in a `while` loop and create a [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
 If you've ever used languages like Python, Ruby or the Javascript console in web browsers you know a REPL.
 The REPL takes the text passed to it by the user and follows the flow above but then prints out the result instead of dropping it.
 We wrap it all in a `while` loop so we always return back to the prompt.

 Our updated main class is: